Board of Directors

 Lawson Bader is president and CEO of DonorsTrust and Donors Capital Fund.
-Previously, he served as president of the Competitive Enterprise Institute, a research and outreach organization dedicated to reducing government barriers to entrepreneurship, innovation and economic liberty.
+Previously, he served as president of the Competitive Enterprise Institute, a research, and outreach organization dedicated to reducing government barriers to entrepreneurship, innovation and economic liberty.
 Before joining CEI, Mr. Bader spent sixteen years as vice president of the Mercatus Center at George Mason University.
 He was also formerly the manager of government relations at SRI International, a legislative analyst with the DC law firm Pierson, Semmes and Finley, and a special assistant at the U.S. Senate Committee on Veterans Affairs.
 He is a former columnist with Human Events and serves on the boards of the Atlas Network and State Policy Network.
 Mr. Bader earned a BA in political science from Wheaton College and an MA in public policy from Johns Hopkins University.

-Mr. Tom Bennett
+Mr. Tom Bennett, Chairman

 Mrs. Tiffany Crosley, Director

 Tiffany Crosley is the Director of Oakseed Ministries International.
 As the daughter of Oakseed’s founder, the Rev. Dr. Edward Bradley, Tiffany has served Oakseed in multiple capacities since her childhood, including serving on the board and working as a fundraising consultant, graphic designer, and administrative volunteer before being asked to direct the organization in 2016.
 Before leading Oakseed Ministries, Tiffany served as the director of philanthropy for the John Jay Institute, the Clare Boothe Luce Policy Institute, the Alabama Policy Institute, and the Tax Foundation.
 Tiffany holds a BS in political science from Appalachian State University.
-She lives with her husband and four children in the western suburbs of Philadelphia and attends Faith Reformed Baptist Church in Media, Pennsylvania.
+She lives with her husband and five children in the western suburbs of Philadelphia and attends Faith Reformed Baptist Church in Media, Pennsylvania.

 Mr. John Kipps